 Reverse Engineering Limits: Prohibitions against decompiling, disassembling, or reverse engineering software code.

-Modification Restrictions: Rules preventing unauthorized changes to software functionality or appearance.
+Modification Restrictions: Rules preventing unauthorized changes to software functionality or appearance, including prohibitions on creating derivative works.

-Distribution Prohibitions: Restrictions on sharing, selling, or redistributing software to other parties.
+Distribution Prohibitions: Restrictions on sharing, selling, or redistributing software to other parties, as EULAs are designed to prevent unauthorized distribution.

 Commercial Use Limits: Distinctions between personal and commercial use with appropriate restrictions.